• Skip to primary navigation

 • Butter - since it's such a small amount of butter, you can use salted or unsalted in this recipe.
 There are no substitutions for it here - butter is important.

-• Cocoa powder - cocoa serves to not only add more chocolate flavour, but it contributes some structure to the cookies as well.
+• Cocoa powder - cocoa serves to not only add more chocolate flavor, but it contributes some structure to the cookies as well.
+I like to use my favorite Dutch process cocoa powder for its deep color, and natural alkalized cocoa works too.

 • Baking powder - just a small amount of baking powder gives a bit of puff to the batter so that the cookies develop the crackly appearance.